earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

     standalone:bool=True
 ~~~

-We instantiate an object for Neil Gaiman’s book Coraline *without* specifying the value of `standalone` in the constructor:
+We instantiate an object for Neil Gaiman's book Coraline *without* specifying the value of `standalone` in the constructor:

 ~~~{.python caption="main.py"}
 book4 = BookDC('Coraline','Neil Gaiman','Fantasy')